-In fiscal year 2011, investors benefited from positive returns in U.S. equity, U.S. equity hedge funds, international equity, fixed income, real estate, and private equity as measured by market indices.
-The ISBI total fund was up 21.7% for fiscal year 2011, net of expenses.
-This follows a positive return of 9.1% for fiscal year 2010, negative returns of 20.1% and 6.2% for fiscal years 2009 and 2008, respectively, and a positive return of 17.1% for fiscal year 2007.
-While the ISBI continues to be concerned by some underperformance by specific managers, most of the current managers have exceeded their individual benchmarks since inception.
+In fiscal year 2012, investors benefitted from positive returns in U.S. equity, fixed income, real estate and private equity as measured by market indices.
+The ISBI's total fund was up 0.1% for fiscal year 2012, net of expenses.
+This follows positive returns of 21.7% and 9.1% for fiscal year 2011 and fiscal year 2010, respectively, with negative returns of 20.1% and 6.2% for fiscal year 2009 and fiscal year 2008, respectively.

+The ISBI Board continues to be concerned with the under-performance of specific managers; however, most of the ISBI's current managers have exceeded their individual benchmarks since inception.